-- Step: 1.
-Payment is initiated via Open Banking APIs through the Payer's TPSP. - Step: 2.
-The Payer's PSP executes the payment request and Payer's account is debited.
-Where the payment cannot be executed, a payment exception message will be returned to Payer (Step 3a). - Step: 3.
-The Payer's PSP sends the payment details to the clearing and settlement service using a push payment and receives back an acknowledgement. - Step: 4.
-The clearing and settlement risk management checks the PSP's risk position and creates a settlement obligation.
-The clearing and settlement service initiates settlement with the Bank of England (BoE). - Step: 5.
-The clearing and settlement service sends the cleared settlement payment details to the Payee's PSP and simultaneously confirms the payment status.
-The Payee's PSP, checks the account status and credits the Payee's account. - Step: 6.
-The Payee's PSP confirms payment credited and provides the payment success status to the Payer's PSP. - Step: 7.
-The Payer will be notified that the payment has been completed successfully via their TPSP.
+- Step 1: Payment is initiated via Open Banking APIs through the payer's TPSP. - Step 2: The payer's PSP executes the payment request and payer's account is debited.
+Where the payment cannot be executed, a payment exception message will be returned to the payer (Step 3a). - Step 3: The payer's PSP sends the payment details to the clearing and settlement service using a push payment and receives back an acknowledgement. - Step 4: The clearing and settlement risk management checks the PSP's risk position and creates a settlement obligation.
+The clearing and settlement service initiates settlement with the Bank of England (BoE). - Step 5: The clearing and settlement service sends the cleared settlement payment details to the payee's PSP and simultaneously confirms the payment status.
+The payee's PSP checks the account status and credits the payee's account. - Step 6: The payee's PSP confirms payment credited and provides the payment success status to the payer's PSP. - Step 7: The payer will be notified that the payment has been completed successfully via their TPSP.

-5.3 Enhanced Data
+5.4 Enhanced Data

 An electronic payment is broadly composed of two parts: a payment instruction and remittance information.
-The payment instruction initiates transfer of money between the Payer and Payee.
+The payment instruction initiates transfer of money between the payer and payee.
 The remittance information provides context on the underlying commercial transaction.